wd5gnr/1802UNO/readme.md

 The next is lit for load state.
 The next is list for run state.
 The decimal point between the two digits of the data display indicate memory protect.

+Known Problems
+===
+The display of memory needs a little work.
+Select memory protect and then go to load mode, you'll see the byte at the current address.
+Pressing + will advance the address and show you the previous byte (so you see the first byte twice).
+THis will get fixed, but for now, you can just get used to it

+There is no telling how many instruction miscodings I've made.

+Future Plans
+===
+Would be nice to have a way to read/write files to the serial terminal, if present.

+Would like to make an I/O port that sends data to/from the serial port, too.

+Would like to have an I/O port to control the address display use and a way to set the address display.

 Hackaday
 ===